-Decades ago, it was common to run into people who had been employed by the same company for decades – or even their entire working life.
+Decades ago, it was common for people to be employed by the same company for their entire working life.
 Back then, careers were all about stability, tenure and a steady climb up the salary ladder.
 Today, the focus has shifted to work/life balance, job satisfaction and higher labour force mobility.

 60 per cent of the Australian workforce has been at their current job less than five years

 Today, an Australian who has been in the same job for more than five years is unusual.
-Latest surveys show that nearly 60 per cent of the Australian workforce has been at their current job less than five years – and one in five Aussies has been in their present position less than a year.
+Latest surveys show that nearly 60% of the Australian workforce has been at their current job less than five years.
+One in five Aussies has been in their present position less than a year.

 Women are more likely to swap jobs than men and sales workers are the most mobile employees of all.
 People in management are the least likely to switch jobs.

 In the 2011-2012 financial year, around 200,000 Australians changed jobs every month.
 The vast majority ‘moved sideways’, switching employers but staying within their chosen field.
 For example, of 990,000 labourers who changed jobs, over 90 per cent took up new labouring work.
 And among the 1.4 million managers who left work that year, all but 77,000 moved on to new management positions.